Canadian Natural Resources Limited (CNQ): Skating on Thin Ice? We Know the Answer

-Canadian Natural Resources Limited (NYSE:CNQ) went down by -7.15% from its latest closing price compared to the recent 1-year high of $32.79.
-The company’s stock price has collected 18.40% of gains in the last five trading sessions.
-Press Release reported 6 hours ago that Canadian Natural Resources Limited Prices C$800 Million in 3 and 7 Year Medium-Term Notes
+Canadian Natural Resources Limited (NYSE:CNQ) went up by 1.58% from its latest closing price compared to the recent 1-year high of $32.79.
+The company’s stock price has collected 2.26% of gains in the last five trading sessions.
+Press Release reported on 11/12/20 that Canadian Natural Resources Limited Prices C$800 Million in 3 and 7 Year Medium-Term Notes

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.